AbdulrahmanNasser12/MachineLearning/README.md

 <h1>Iris Flower Pattern Recognition using K-Nearest Neighbors (KNN)</h1>

 <p>
 This project is a pattern recognition project implemented using machine learning techniques.
 It focuses on classifying Iris flowers into different species based on their features.
-The dataset used in this project is the Iris dataset, which can be downloaded from Kaggle at this link.
+The dataset used in this project is the Iris dataset, which can be downloaded from Kaggle at <a href='https://www.kaggle.com/datasets/dev0914sharma/customer-clustering'>this link.<a/>

 </p>
 <h2>Project Overview</h2>